 We started sharing brand best practices in this blog in 2017 and last year’s post of retail best practice became the by far most read and shared post in 2018.
 The success encouraged us to share more and so you’ll find this advanced new version, incorporating new store disciplines such as tourist retail or omnichannel best practice.
 All in all, we’ve collected over 100 concrete examples of best practice retail from around the globe.

-Definition: store journeys begin online, where consumers check assortment and latest offers, store locations and opening hours before visiting.
+Definition: Store journeys most often begin online, when consumers prepare for a shopping trip, check new collections, special offers, store locations and opening hours.

-Commentary: our assessment found four core areas for creating an excellent omnichannel retail experience: the store locator, pre-shopping services, cross-channel communication, and after sales service.
+Commentary: our assessment found four core areas for creating an excellent cross channel retail experience: the store locator, pre-shopping services, cross-channel communication, and after sales service.
 Brands have done a good job at building omnichannel practices, while online pure players trail behind.
 But that advantage is unlikely to last.

-Tip: Take your time to check out these examples and compare them with your own omnichannel retailing!
+Tip: Take your time to check out these examples and compare them with your own cross channel practice

 2 – Best Practice Store Appearance

-Definition: best practice in-store appearance is the way a store stands out from its surroundings, catches consumers’ eyes and attracts them to cross the street and enter the store.
+Definition: Store appearance is the way a store stands out from its external surroundings, catches consumers’ eyes, attracts them to cross the street and enter.